iodepo/oih-ui/frontend/README.md

 ]
 ```
-2. After updating configuration.js, navigate to the types folder.Create a new object in the `typesResult.js` file similar to the others.
+2. After updating configuration.js, navigate to the types folder.
+Create a new object in the `typesResult.js` file similar to the others.
 Remember to name it with the ID name entered in the `[INSTALLDIR]/frontend/frontend/src/portability/configuration.js`file.
 Include in the object the fields that will be displayed in the search results on the Result Page.
 Be sure to export this new object.

 Example:
 ```javascript